 The company purely collects revenues based on revenue shares.
 The fund gets royalties from over 1000 restaurants across Canada, generating a combined $1.4 billion in sales in 2020.
 Franchise owners of A&W restaurants pay the fund 3% of gross income.
 The fund is a very safe investment as it has the most capital-light model possible.
 It doesn’t own or operate any restaurants directly; it has no hefty operating costs or debt risk.

 Exposure to the food sector is a must for a dividend investor’s portfolio as it is non-cyclical.
-A&W is even better as it is in the fast-food category, which is very popular among millennials who don’t cook as much as older generations and love fast food.
+A&W is even better as it is in the fast-food category and one of the best food stocks to buy, which is very popular among millennials who don’t cook as much as older generations and love fast food.

 Granite REIT (TSE: GRT.UN) (Sector – Real Estate)